AozhongZhang/MagR/README.md

 * `transformers`: v4.36.0
 * `datasets`: v2.18.0

+All experiments were run on a single 80GB NVIDIA A100.
+However, most experiments are compatible with a GPU with significantly less memory.

 ## Run MagR

 ```
-# Quantize LlaMa2-7B for 4 bit
+# Quantize LlaMa2-7B for 4 bit by MagR+GPTQ
 python llama.py meta-llama/llama-2-7b-hf wikitext2 --wbits 4 --magr

 # Further improve LlaMa2-7B for 4 bit